gocd/www.go.cd/source/posts/2015-06-13-using-windows-powershell-tasks.html.markdown

 - You should tag the agents if your are also using linux agents
 - You probably want to ensure your agents all have the same version of PowerShell

-#### 32-bit Go agent
+#### 32-bit GoCD agent

-If you are running a default Go agent installation then you will be running a 32-bit JRE.
+If you are running a default GoCD agent installation then you will be running a 32-bit JRE.

 The 32-bit JRE will try to run PowerShell tasks in the 32-bit version of PowerShell, even if you give the full path to the 64-bit PowerShell executable in the task.
 If you need to execute a PowerShell script then you will need to alter the